EliasNehme/Deep-STORM/README.md

 # Demo examples

 * There are 2 different demo examples that demonstrate the use of this code:
     1. `demo1 - Simulated Microtubules` - learning a CNN for localizing simulated microtubules structures obtained from the EPFL 2013 Challenge (Fig. 4 main text).
 It takes approximately 2 hours to train a model from scratch on a Titan Xp.
-See the pdf instructions inside the folder `demo 1 - Simulated Microtubules` for a detailed step by step application of the software, with snapshots and intermediate outputs.
+See the pdf instructions inside this folder for a detailed step by step application of the software, with snapshots and intermediate outputs.
     2. `demo2 - Real Microtubules` - pre-trained CNN for localizing experimental microtubules (Fig. 6 main text).

 # Citation